kvikk-js/kvikk/docs/6-config.md

 ## Environment variables

-Kvikk.js comes with built-in support for environment variables.
+Hubro comes with built-in support for environment variables.